linkerd/website/linkerd.io/content/blog/2023/0720-flat-networks.md

 While strict conformance with this KEP is not currently a goal, we look forward to seeing how that proposal evolves.)

-## So when do we get this capability?
+## So when do we get this amazing new feature?

 Linkerd 2.14 will be shipping next month.
 With the addition of pod-to-pod communication, we're confident that Linkerd will continue to be the simplest way